roger1337/Ophidia/README.md

 It is built in forge, but can be easily repurposed to work with server plugins for uses such as PVP bots and NPC movement.

 > Please don't use this in multiplayer scenarios for the purpose of cheating.
-It is also detectable in some ways and can get you banned.
+It is also detectable in some ways I won't reveal and can get you banned.